DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- The 'Sym' (;>' />=>- cycles) symbol key rotation mod I'm testing is available as a remap.
 	- The CurlM/DHm variant of the Curl(DH) mod is available through the remap 'Curl-DHmMod'; it isn't available for most premade layouts though.
 	- Added eD/VK Colemak Curl(DHm) only layouts.
 Used CurlM/DHm here, to support ortho boards.
 Ortho help images are on the TODO list.
-	- Fixed: The Extend modifier in the BaseLayout didn't work so most layouts didn't get Extend before adding it to their layout.ini manually.
+	- Fixed: The Extend modifier in the BaseLayout didn't work so most layouts didn't get Extend before adding it to their Layout.ini manually.
 	- Fixed: From PKL[eD] v0-4-5, DK+Spc didn't release the base accent as Spc was prefixed.
 Now, (&)Spc and {Space} are turned into a space glyph.
 	- Fixed: Some kaomoji with ^ or ` in them would get confused - (=･ω･^^=)丿 - due to insufficient handling of OS dead keys.
 	- Fixed: Ensured that a quickly used Extend press isn't open for re-use as an Extend tap!
 Example: Ext+Space, then quickly E.